 In Uganda the country's military ruler, Major General Idi Amin, yesterday (Thursday, Jan.
 28th) released more than 50 political prisoners who had been detained by Dr.

-In Uganda the country's military ruler, Major General Idi Amin, yesterday (Thursday, Jan.
+Background: In Uganda the country's military ruler, Major General Idi Amin, yesterday (Thursday, Jan.
 28th) released more than 50 political prisoners who had been detained by Dr. Obote's regime.

 They were driven form their prison to an old airstrip near Kampala where they were greeted by General Amin and thousands of cheering people.